 Woman's dismembered body found in freezer inside home on North Side

+Meanwhile, a Halloween direction still sat on the concrete stairs.
+Flowers and candles were left in the pouring rain by those who knew the longtime homeowner.

+"When we first moved in five years ago, she come over and welcomed us – and then a few years later, she brought candy over for the kids on Halloween," said neighbor Phoebe Salzmann.

-Chicago Police Chief of Detectives Brendan Deenihan said the woman owns a home in the 5900 block of North Washtenaw, and rents out rooms to tenants.
+Chicago Police Chief of Detectives Brendan Deenihan said the woman owns a home and rents out rooms to tenants.
 One of those tenants called police around 7 p.m.
 Monday to report the woman missing.

+Salzmann said while walking her dog, she saw a woman lugging what appeared to be a heavy plastic bag out of the home.

+"I thought it was strange, because I thought, 'Why is she coming out of the house towards the street when her trash can is in the back?'"
+Salzmann said.
+"And I recall also like, the woman was wearing a black puffy coat, and I thought, it's weird – it's 70 degrees outside."

-CBS 2 Investigator Megan Hickey spoke to the tow truck driver off camera who said his company was called to pick up a Chevy Equinox from the Washtenaw address and the owner, who is the suspect, got a ride in his back seat.
-He said the suspect was behaving strangely and at the end of the ride pulled a knife on him.
+CBS 2 Investigator Megan Hickey spoke to the tow truck driver off camera who said his company was called to pick up a Chevy Equinox from the Washtenaw Avenue address and the owner of the vehicle, who is the suspect, got a ride in his back seat.
+He said the suspect was behaving strangely, and pulled a knife on him at the end of the ride.

 The tenant who called police had exchanged numbers with the tow truck driver, and after further investigation, police learned the suspect had dumped a large plastic bag into a garbage can at Foster Beach, about three miles east of the home.